 - AppleTVs, Google TVs, Internet enabled TVs

-What BYOD can’t I connect to the campus network?
+What devices are not allowed to connect to the FLC network?

 Due to security concerns and network stability FLC doesn’t allow certain devices to connect to the network.
 The FLC network is significantly larger than your home network.
 To provide the best network experience, we can’t allow all devices to connect to the FLC network.
 Your home network generally contains only a few devices and if something goes wrong only those devices are affected.
 The FLC network consists of thousands of devices and users which all must work together on the network.
 Some devices will interfere with other devices on the network and may cause security problems for other users of the network.

 The following personal devices are not allowed to connect to the network: